 A close-knit, supportive academic environment

 With a low student-faculty ratio, HNU students can always count on enjoying personal attention from their professors.
 In fact, students have collaborated with distinguished faculty and coauthored important research papers on topics in biology and criminology; partnered with HNU faculty to produce beautiful murals and literary journals; and coordinated service efforts to provide clean drinking water for four grade schools in rural India.
-It is this close partnership between HNU faculty and students—this cultivation of entrepreneurial spirit—that has helped recent HNU graduates go on to establish their own startups, community organizations, and social justice initiatives.
+It’s this close partnership between HNU faculty and students—this cultivation of entrepreneurial spirit—that has helped recent HNU graduates go on to establish their own start-ups, community organizations, and social justice initiatives.

 HNU’s campus is situated in the picturesque hills above Oakland, which gives students a wide-angle view of San Francisco and the entire Bay.
 HNU’s location in the Bay Area means that students are close to Oakland, Berkeley, San Francisco, and Silicon Valley and the cultural, recreational, and professional opportunities that come with being in the midst of such a vibrant metropolitan area—one that boasts an average of 260 sunny days per year and more than 80 regional parks; companies like Apple, Pixar, Netflix, Facebook, Google, Levi Strauss, LinkedIn, Pandora, Twitter, YouTube, Uber, and Yelp; and more museums and theaters per square mile than almost anywhere else in the nation.
-The HNU campus is a safe and lively home base that puts the bright lights of the big city within students’ reach.
+The HNU campus is a safe and lively home base that puts the bright lights of the big city within each student’s reach.

 HNU is committed to the success of its students, and that commitment takes the form of scholarships and financial aid for almost 100% of HNU students.
 These scholarships recognize the unique talents and potential of the University’s students and are designed to help them make the most of their time at HNU.
-Even with a commitment to small classes and personal attention, Holy Names University remains one of the most affordable private schools in the San Francisco Bay Area.
+Holy Names University remains one of the most affordable private schools in the San Francisco Bay Area.